 to Nancy at Vanities Spa!

-On February 14, 2014, I celebrated my 30th year as a Master Cosmetologist!
+February 14, 2019, marks my 35th year as a Master Cosmetologist!

-"Told you I've been at this for a LONG TIME!"
+"I've been at this a LONG TIME!"

 On February 14, 1984, I was granted a Masters License in Cosmetology and was ready to roll ... literally.

 By the end of February 1984, I was on the road to Los Angeles to pursue my dream of becoming a Hollywood Make-up Artist.
 L.A. was an exotic blend of fun and excitement; extraordinary learning opportunities; and some tough lessons that when combined together, created one of the most magical experiences of my life.
 I was so fortunate to work with and learn from some of the legends in our field - PLUS many celebrities!
 Interested in a little name dropping?
 I worked with Tina Cassaday of Beverly Hills, and we drove her Porsche to Malibu to work on Michael Landon in one of his homes!
 Janet Leigh (starred in the movie Psycho; Jamie Lee Curtis' Mom) would come into the salon as would Michael's wife.
 In other salons, I worked on British comedienne Tracey Ullman, 80's Punk Goddess Dale Bozzio (the Original Lady Gaga!), and actress Katey Sagal from Married with Children.
 I took professional makeup classes from Victoria Jackson before she launched her mega-successful infomercial.
 Learned how to do the perfect eyebrow from Michael Westmore - from the legendary film makeup family.
 Nearly got to work on a movie, but it was shelved before we started filming (bummer.)
 Did makeup for some Playboy 'wannabes'.
 Met many rock stars and generally had A LOT of FUN being a California Girl for a while.